Graphical Models for Discrete and Continuous Data: Framework

 \subsection{Non-standard Examples}

-The idea that Ising models as well as other standard graphical models can be written as exponential families is not new~\cite[Chapter~3.3]{Wainwright08}.
+The idea that Ising models as well as other standard graphical models can be written as exponential families is not new~\citep[Chapter~3.3]{Wainwright08}.
 However, we argue that the details of the notions and formulations are essential, especially when it comes to establishing models for data that are not covered by standard graphical models.
 We will outline this in the following.
 We first discuss Poisson and exponential distributions.
-In particular, we establish thorough proofs for the integrability of the square-root models in~\cite{Inouye16} and introduce extensions that show that the square-root is just one out of many possible operations for the interaction terms and that a variety of distributions besides Poisson can be handled.
-We finally look beyond the horizon of pairwise interactions, discussing graphs with covariates and mixture models.
+In particular, we establish thorough proofs for the integrability of the square-root models in~\citep{Inouye16} and introduce extensions that show that the square-root is just one out of many possible operations for the interaction terms and that a variety of distributions besides Poisson can be handled.

 \paragraph{Poisson} A main objective in systems biology is the inference of microbial interactions.
-The corresponding data is multivariate count data with infinite range~\cite{Faust12}.
+The corresponding data is multivariate count data with infinite range~\citep{Faust12}.
 Other fields where such data is prevalent include particle physics (radioactive decay of particles) and criminalistics (number of crimes and arrests).
-However, copula-based approaches to infinite count data inflict severe identifiability issues~\cite{Genest07}, while standard extensions of the independent case lead to integrability issues, see below.
-Multivariate Poisson data has thus obtained considerable attention in the recent Machine Learning literature~\cite{Inouye16,Inouye15,Yang13,Yang15}, but much less in statistics.
+However, copula-based approaches to infinite count data inflict severe identifiability issues~\citep{Genest07}, while standard extensions of the independent case lead to integrability issues, see below.
+Multivariate Poisson data has thus obtained considerable attention in the recent Machine Learning literature~\citep{Inouye16,Inouye15,Yang13,Yang15}, but much less in statistics.